jainnielyn/100-days-of-code/r3-log.md

 ### R1D3
 Met someone who works in Google.
 He recommended I create a simple chat application using sockets to understand Python more.
 It would be local to my computer.
 Looked up a [tutorial](https://realpython.com/python-sockets/) and doing this today.

+Started to understand how TCP connections work, client side and server side.
+Create the socket > bind > listen > connect > accept > send & receive > close.
+Created a super simple app that just echoes what the client has sent.
+However, connection terminates after just one line is sent.
+Want to enhance by being able to send multiple lines.

+Tomorrow will continue with the tutorial on handling multiple connections.

 ### R1D4

 ### R1D5 (Saturday, 15 August)